wso2/ballerina-vscode/docs/project-design-view/readme.md

    >**Info:** The multiplicities of the associations are represented on either side of the connector while the [type inclusions](https://ballerina.io/learn/by-example/type-inclusion-for-records/) are differentiated using a directed link (represents inheritance).

 In addition to the above diagrams, you can also view the **composition** of an individual record type.
-These type composition diagrams can be accessed by:
+These composition diagrams can be accessed by:
    1. Clicking on the record types that are included in the request/response bodies of service invocations shown in the level 2 service diagram
-   2. Clicking on the record head of the records displayed in the types diagram
+   2. Clicking on the head of the records displayed in the types diagram

-The following is the composition diagram generated for the `PassengerFare` record type seen in the [types diagram] above.
+The following is the composition diagram generated for the `PassengerFare` record type seen in the [types diagram](#types-diagram) above.

    ![Types Composition Diagram](images/types-composition.png)